h2non/jshashes/README.md

 * RIPEMD-160 <http://homes.esat.kuleuven.be/~bosselae/ripemd160.html>

 ## Usage
-`jsHashes` implement a simple object-oriented for easy and clean way to usage.
+`jsHashes` implements an object-oriented paradigm for an easy and clean use.
-Each algorithm had its respective `class`, providing encapsulation (public and private methods) and independence from others.
+Each algorithm has its respective own `class`, providing encapsulation (public and private methods) and independence from other classes.

 All the `classes` are defined inside the Object called `Hash` (like namespace).

-Here an example of how to create a new instance for each algorithm:
+Here you can see an example of how to create a new instance for each algorithm:

 ```javascript
 // new MD5 instance